 Ms. Gutman was invited to participate in the proceedings of CEPROM, that hosted peer-reviewed presentations by variety of 19 invited scholars from all over the world, including several deans of music schools and a former ISME president, as well as aspiring young scholars.
 The subjects of presentations included great variety.
 The gathering provided a great opportunity for getting to know the participants and for informal exchange, fostering collaborative atmosphere.

-The proceedings of the Commission culminated with the collaborative publication, that is made available to the public at no extra cost.
-(The article/summary of Ms. Gutman's presentation can be found on page 47; use + & - for adjusting the fonts) Ms. Gutman's presentation covered variety of aspects of teaching piano, including the importance of encouraging creative authentic expression for students of all ages (incl. very beginning), student's self-motivation, achieved by engaging in composition, some success-determining issues in piano technique, student-teacher emotional connection, reflecting her Adjudicator's experience, etc.
+The proceedings of the Commission culminated with the collaborative publicationn that is made available to the public at no extra cost.
+(The article/summary of Ms. Gutman's presentation can be found on the page 47; use + & - for adjusting the fonts) Ms. Gutman's presentation covered variety of aspects of teaching piano, including the importance of encouraging creative authentic the expression for students of all ages (incl. very beginning), student's self-motivation, achieved by engaging in composition, some success-determining issues in piano technique, student-teacher emotional connection, reflecting her Adjudicator's experiences etc.

 We've begun our 1st actions of Int'l Campaign for Advocacy for Music Education through Brain/Music Research during the events of the 28th World Conference of ISME (www.ISME.ORG), held in Bologna, Italy, in Summer of 2008.
 Prior to the Conference, Ms. Rozalina Gutman was invited to participate in CEPROM of ISME (Commission for Education of Professional Musician), held in the City of Spilamberto.
 Her esteemed colleagues from all over the World wholeheartedly supported these efforts.
 But the most touching was the way the "non"-musicians-locals resonated to the music-related issues, including the City's Mayor (on the photo!), who simply did not appear to be just an administrator-bystander, but rather was helping carrying out various tasks during the events.
 Something special must be said about the love for music that runs through Italian blood...